Michael Bielický: Works: In Between Video and Media Installations

-Recently Michael Bielicky and Kamila B. Richter increasingly follow invitations to provide solo exhibitions and bring their series together in multitudes of walls and spaces.
-Stemming from the Lost Objects experience in the Opera House, all four series are brought together in a self-similar, compartmentalized, endless, dense, and visitor-controlled manner.
-Here not the pictograms and their intricate interaction are the main protagonists, but the wandering visitors, who stride through the cut-up, translucent, and three-dimensionally hung projection canvases, over and over covered with pictograms and texts and become pictograms themselves.
 Michael Bielicky and Kamila B. Richter had solo exhibits at Strasbourg (2016) and Havana (2017).
+Stemming from the Lost Objects experience in the Opera House, all four series brought together in a visitor-controlled manner.
+The visitors are made to feel like the protagonists as they stride through the cut-up, translucent, and three-dimensionally hung projection canvases over covered pictograms and texts.

 Works: Proceedings and Foundations

 Delvaux's Dream, ZKM Karlsruhe.
 Delvaux's Dream is about the universal human dream of wandering through paintings and ultimately through photographs and moving images.
 Delvaux's Dream displays the world of Belgian artist Paul Delvaux.
 Reconstructed with the help of the chroma key technology and a complex tracking interpreter system, the painting becomes accessible.

 Bielicky returns to Prague from 1991 to 2006 to found the School of Media Arts at the Academy of Fine Arts (AVU).
 In addition to his AVU position, he works closely with the Goethe Institute Prague and – beginning in the early 1990s - organizes several symposia in honor of the famous, also Prague-born philosopher and photography theoretician Vilém Flusser.
 He has been an advisor in culture and technology to the Soros Centre for Contemporary Art through Eastern Europe from Bucharest, Odesa, and Moscow to Alma-Ata in Kazakhstan, to the Council of Europe in Strasbourg, and to Chiang Mai University in Thailand where he is involved in establishing a new Media Arts Department.
 From the mid-1990s on, Bielicky leads foundational research programs at the ZKM Centre for Art and Media in Karlsruhe: an interactive 360° environment, named Delvaux's Dream (1998–99), and a project for Volkswagen in the Autostadt Wolfsburg named Room with a View (2000).
 In 1996 he has been the co-founder of the Institute of Unstable Thoughts in Kyiv, Ukraine.
 Michael Bielicky cooperates with the High Tech Centre Babelsberg in Potsdam in 1997.
 From 1999 to 2000 Bielicky establishes a research program on interactive 360° environment prototypes at the ZKM Centre for Art and Media in Karlsruhe, as well as - from 1999 to 2001 - the Virtual Set Project, which builds on the former.

-Since 2006 Michael Bielicky is the Professor of New Media at the Karlsruhe University of Arts and Design.
+From 2006 to 2023, Michael Bielicky has been Professor of New Media at the Karlsruhe University of Arts and Design.